Celtic Land, Literature and Tradition

 Who is this course for?

 This course is for anyone with an interest in folklore through the ages and the enthusiasm to take that interest further.
 It operates as part of the Exploring the Past pathway, and will equip you with the knowledge, understanding and skills that will help you to study other courses in the pathway.

 The course is delivered over nine evening classes through a mixture of lectures, class discussions, group-work and workshop-style activities.
 Each two-hour session will include elements of direct student participation to hone your skills in interpreting evidence and in pursuing academic study more generally.
 These evening sessions are supplemented by support and activities delivered online via Learning Central, the university’s Virtual Learning Environment.

 Coursework and Assessment

-- Lizanne Henderson (editor), Fantastical imaginations The Supernatural in Scottish history and culture.
-(Edinburgh: John Donald, 2009
+- Lizanne Henderson (editor), Fantastical Imaginations: The Supernatural in Scottish History and Culture (Edinburgh, 2009)

 Library and Computing Facilities